 These duck and herb springs rolls would be great with a wide range of sauces.
 With this very special dipping sauce, they are phenomenal.

 However, I wanted to try something a little different.
-The challenge, then, was to recreate a dipping sauce that accompanied some very interesting fresh spring rolls that we sometimes get from the local market.
-This sauce was so delicious, but it was very difficult to work out what made it so good.
-Usually market vendors keep their recipes very secret.
-Luckily this one was kind enough to give me just enough information to be able to create something similar and just as good.
+The challenge, then, was to recreate a dipping sauce that accompanied some delicious vegetarian fresh spring rolls that we sometimes get from the local market.
+This sauce was so good, but it wasn’t easy to work out what made it so good.
+Usually, market vendors keep their recipes very secret.
+Luckily this one was kind enough to give me just enough information to create something similar and just as good.

 The mystery ingredients were the fermented black beans and the chilli bean sauce, both ingredients frequently used in Chinese cooking.
-The fermented ingredients bring a complexity to the taste profile of this sauce.
+The fermented ingredients bring complexity to the taste profile of this sauce.
 This would be impossible to get in any other way.
-When it all comes together, the flavours merge into something unique, and this very special dipping sauce becomes a perfect match for the duck and herb spring rolls.
+When it all comes together, the flavours merge into something unique, and this exceptional dipping sauce becomes a perfect match for these duck and herb spring rolls.

-The “Earth” episode of the Netflix series Cooked by Michael Pollan explores the role fermented foods play in the cuisines of the world.
+The “Earth” episode of the Netflix series Cooked by Michael Pollan explores the role fermented foods play in the world’s cuisines.
 And to get really serious about it, try the Noma Guide to Fermentation.

 Duck and herb spring rolls.
 Very special dipping sauce.

 - 1/2 cup basil finely chopped

 - 1 tsp yuzu kosho or 1/2 tsp salt and 1/2 tsp tabasco

 - 1 tsp freshly ground black pepper